Bancos terão 24 horas para bloquear contas de bets ilegais a partir de agosto

 The brief

-Brazil has implemented a new regulatory requirement mandating that banks block accounts associated with illegal betting operators within a 24-hour window, operationalizing a presidential decree issued recently.
-This measure represents a significant enforcement mechanism in Brazil's ongoing effort to combat unlicensed gambling activity and protect the integrity of the financial system.
+Brazil is implementing a new regulatory requirement mandating that banks block accounts associated with illegal betting operators within a 24-hour window, effective from August.
+This measure operationalizes a presidential decree issued recently and represents a significant escalation in the country's enforcement against unlicensed gambling platforms.

 Original report